You’re here. You’re an AV integrator. You want to run a paid social media campaign.

 Based on your goals and audience, it’s time to pick the social platform you’ll be advertising on.

 Honestly, you can have success on any of the main social media platforms – every one of their user bases are big enough that optimized campaigns will work.
-But here are the top three social platforms I’d recommend for AV integrators:
+But here are the top three social platforms I’d recommend for AV marketing:

 For B2B, LinkedIn’s number one.
 Some studies suggest that up to 80% of all B2B social leads are created through LinkedIn.
 And up to 50% of all B2B social traffic comes from this platform alone.
 If you’re selling integration services to businesses, LinkedIn is the place to be.